 Sales presentations are the cornerstone of many companies’ sales efforts, yet so often they aren’t given the time and attention they deserve.
 Thrown together at the last-minute, often your sales reps stand up in front of a sales presentation that's nothing more than a glorified page of notes.
 Read this article for everything you need to make the ultimate sales presentation.

 The introduction in a sales presentation is typically too long – and focused almost entirely on the history, size, leadership team, and financial metrics, of the presenter’s company.
 It’s not about the audience, it’s about me.
 It can fall into the realm of the narcissistic, and can seem tired and irrelevant.
+A good sales presentation outline is key to engaging your audience, and keeping their attention once you’ve got it.

 After the introduction that goes on for too long, a standard sales presentation then looks at features, often in a somewhat haphazard way.